Michigan–Ohio State football rivalry: Ryan Day's debut and COVID-19 cancellation (2019–2020)

+Michigan winning streak and national titles (2021–present)

-The 2021 game between #2 Ohio State and #5 Michigan in Ann Arbor was the twelfth time in the rivalry's history that both teams were ranked in the top five.
-Ohio State was initially favored by about 8 points, but Michigan won the game 42–27.
+In 2021, the game between No. 2 Ohio State and No. 5 Michigan in Ann Arbor was the twelfth time in the rivalry's history that both teams were ranked in the top five.
+Ohio State was initially favored by roughly 8 points, but Michigan won the game 42–27.
 Senior running back Hassan Haskins scored five touchdowns in the game, which is a record for any running back in the rivalry's history and tied for most in a single game in school history.
 Senior defensive end Aidan Hutchinson had 3 sacks, giving him a school record of 13 sacks on the season and propelling him into the Heisman race.
 The result ended Michigan's 8-game losing streak against Ohio State and gave coach Jim Harbaugh his first win against Ohio State in six tries.
-The game led Michigan to clinch their first ever visit to the Big Ten Championship Game, in which they won the Big Ten Conference for the first time since 2004, and their first outright conference championship since 2003.
+The game led Michigan to clinch their first-ever Big Ten Championship Game appearance, in which they won the Big Ten Conference for the first time since 2004, and their first outright conference championship since 2003.

-In 2022, both #3 Michigan and #2 Ohio State entered the game undefeated for the first time since 2006.
-In the thirteenth top-five ranked matchup of The Game, Michigan won 45–23.
-The result was Michigan's first win in Ohio Stadium since 2000 and their first time winning consecutive games in the series since 1999-2000.
-Michigan outscored Ohio State 28–3 in the second half, with 530 yards of offense on the day, and five scoring plays of 45 yards or more.
-The Wolverines' 45 points were the most a Michigan team scored against Ohio State since 1946.
+In 2022, Michigan and Ohio State entered with high preseason expectations (AP ranked No. 8 and No. 2), they found themselves dominating their schedules.
+Both No. 2 Ohio State and No. 3 Michigan entered the game undefeated for the first time since 2006, with the teams fighting for a spot in the Big Ten Championship Game.
+While Ohio State had a 20–17 lead at halftime, Michigan took control of the game in the second half, outscoring the Buckeyes 28–3 to post a 45–23 win; their first in Columbus since 2000.
+Michigan clinched its first undefeated regular season since 1997 and won the Big Ten East Division for the second consecutive year.
+Michigan quarterback J. J. McCarthy finished the game with 263 passing yards, three passing touchdowns, and a rushing touchdown.
+Running back Donovan Edwards added 218 rushing yards and two touchdowns on 22 carries.
+Ohio State wide receiver’s Egbuka and Harrison posted 125 and 120 receiving yards in the defeat.

+This game drew in an average of 17 million viewers and peaked at 19.6 million, making it the highest-viewed regular-season college football game since 2011, and the highest-viewed college football broadcast in Fox Sports network history.

+In 2023, both teams came in undefeated for the second consecutive season.
+No. 3 Michigan was without coach Harbaugh after accepting a three-game suspension to conclude the regular season (imposed by the Big Ten in response to an ongoing NCAA investigation for alleged sign-stealing and impermissible scouting operation by a junior member of the coaching staff).
+Sherrone Moore was the acting head coach for this game.